RABBIS, WRITERS AND RADICALS

 - Our friendly and knowledgeable tour guides are university-level researchers and will answer your questions and lead discussions throughout the tour experience.

-Museum of Jewish Montreal, 4040 boul.
+Outside of 4040 boul.
 St-Laurent (intersection Duluth)

 Intersection of Fairmount and Clark (close to historic Jewish businesses Wilensky’s and Fairmount bagels)